 What To Do With Old Apple Cider Vinegar

 We’ve established that apple cider vinegar doesn’t really go bad.
-However, you may not want to consume any bottle over 2 years old for quality reasons.
+However, you may not want to consume any bottle over two years old for quality reasons.

 If you’re in that position, don’t bin your apple cider vinegar!
-There are plenty of uses for old apple cider vinegar, like making a natural deodorizer, an all-purpose cleaner, or to boil better eggs.
+There are plenty of uses for old apple cider vinegar, like making a natural deodorizer, an all-purpose cleaner, or boiling better eggs.